spandanb/learndb-py/tasks.md

 # Tasks

 ## Top Priority
+- document how parse tree -> AST is working
 - write Lark Ast class for other statements, e.g. create -- this is blocking init_catalog, and anything that requires schema
 - then implement vm::join